 Vitamin A (prescription or a quality Retinol or Retinal), follow with a moisturizer rich in peptides and fatty acids, complete with a facial oil, and under eye moisturizer.

-Arbutin applied to the melasma area(s), follow with a moisturizer rich in peptides and fatty acids, complete with a facial oil, and under eye moisturizer.
+Arbutin applied to the hyperpigmented area(s), follow with a moisturizer rich in peptides and fatty acids, complete with a facial oil, and under eye moisturizer.

-Azelaic acid applied to the melasma area(s), follow with a moisturizer rich in peptides and fatty acids. complete with a facial oil, and under eye moisturizer.
+Azelaic acid applied to the hyperpigmented area(s), follow with a moisturizer rich in peptides and fatty acids, complete with a facial oil, and under eye moisturizer.

 As for an AHA, BHA, Polyhydroxy acid (PHA), or other chemical peels, each type is helpful for exfoliation and skin turnover.
 Part of an evening routine, it is recommended to be applied once a week to twice a month as a substitute, and not to be combined with Vitamin A, Azelaic acid, Kojic acid, or any of the other skin ingredient inhibitors.